-The Emergency Solutions Grant (ESG), Housing Assistance Program (HAP), and Homeless Prevention Program (HPP) are collectively referred to as the EHH Program.
+The Emergency Solutions Grant (ESG), Homelessness Prevention Program (HPP), and Housing Assistance Program (HAP) are collectively referred to as the EHH Program.

-The Homeless Prevention Program is a state program authorized under Wisconsin Statutes § 16.303.
+The Homelessness Prevention Program (HPP) is a state program authorized under Wisconsin Statutes § 16.303.
 HPP can be used for rapid re-housing, homelessness prevention, and administrative costs.

-The Housing Assistance Program is a state program authorized under Wisconsin Statutes § 16.306.
+The Housing Assistance Program (HAP) is a state program authorized under Wisconsin Statutes § 16.306.
 2017 Wisconsin Act 59 amended the program and re-named it from the Transitional Housing Program.
-Housing Assistance Program funds can be used for housing, support services and administrative costs to facilitate the movement of homeless individuals and families to independent living.
+HAP funds can be used for housing costs, supportive services, and administrative costs to facilitate the movement of homeless individuals and families to independent living.

 Eligible Activities